ckhung/t-sne-lab/README.md

 and epsilon parameters.
 See [digits demo](https://ckhung.github.io/t-sne-lab/t-sne-lab.html?config=digits.json), [letters demo](https://ckhung.github.io/t-sne-lab/t-sne-lab.html?config=letters.json), and [face demo](https://ckhung.github.io/t-sne-lab/t-sne-lab.html?config=lfw.json)

+t-sne-lab offers freedom and privacy by letting you download it and run it offline on your own computer.
+Just open the file t-sne-lab.html to see the digits example.
-Specify a json config file (e.g. ?config=digits.json) at the end of the URL.
+Or you may also specify a different json config file (e.g. ?config=digits.json) at the end of the URL.
 Edit the config file to specify your csv file and other customization values.
 The csv file can be either a local file or a remote URL.
-Note however that when opening the html page as a local file (```file:///...```) in a chrome or chromium user, one has to give the ```--allow-file-access-from-files``` option on the command line when starting the browser, unless the configuration file and the csv data file are both remote URL's.
+Note however that when opening the html page as a local file (```file:///...```) in a chrome or chromium user, one has to give the ```--allow-file-access-from-files``` option on the command line when starting the browser, unless both the configuration file and the csv data file are both full URL's (including http://localhost/...).
 See [this illustration](https://github.com/ckhung/javascriptCanReadLocalFiles)
 for more details.
-Firefox is fine.
+Firefox works fine without this complication.

 The first row of the csv file must contain the column names.
 <del>A column whose name begins with '@'</del>